kussell-lab/mcorr/README.md

     ```

     **Note**: the program assumes that the input file contains only *coding* sequences.
-    The description of XMFA file can be found in [here](http://darlinglab.org/mauve/user-guide/files.html).
+    The description of XMFA file can be found [here](http://darlinglab.org/mauve/user-guide/files.html).

 2. fit the output correlation results using `FitP2.py`: